 This investment policy applies to all the funds and investment activities under the direct authority of the City.
-This investment policy has been separately approved by the respective governing body of the Housing Authority of the City of Napa ("HACN"); thus, references in this policy to the "City" shall apply equivalently to HACN.
-There are four categories of funds that are separately invested in accordance with specialized requirements for administration and reserve requirements, which supersede conflicting requirements of this policy, including: employees' retirement funds (governed by CalPERS), pension stabilization trust funds (governed by CalPERS), and certain debt issues which are invested by trustees appointed under indenture agreements.
+This investment policy has been separately approved by the respective governing bodies of the Housing Authority of the City of Napa ("HACN") and the Successor Agency to the Napa Community Redevelopment Agency ("Successor Agency"); thus, references in this policy to the "City" shall apply equivalently to HACN and the Successor Agency.
+There are four categories of funds that are separately invested in accordance with specialized requirements for administration and reserve requirements, which supersede conflicting requirements of this policy, including: employees' retirement funds (governed by CalPERS), pension stabilization trust funds (governed by separate investment guidelines adopted by City Council), CERBT trust funds (Governed by CalPERS), and certain debt issues which are invested by trustees appointed under indenture agreements.
 Funds are accounted for in the City's Annual Comprehensive Financial Report (ACFR) and include the following: